What to Wear in Puerto Rico? 10 Outfit Ideas & Packing List

 I went over this in our packing list, but the most typical outfits you’ll see worn by the younger to middle generations in Puerto Rico are tee shirts, tank tops, crop tops, jeans, shorts, and leggings.
 Footwear ranges from sandals to heels to Converse to sneakers.
 Summer dresses are also often sported.
 Layers aren’t really worn unless by workers indoors, and it’s rare to see a cardigan worn outside of church.
 Basically, it’s summer clothing year-round.

-5 – Puerto Rico Street Fashion
+5 – Street Fashion

 In Puerto Rico, street fashion is not really a thing outside of the metropolitan area or the nightlife scene.
 Once you hit the smaller towns, you’ll see people dress pretty humbly, particularly the older generation.
 But don’t let that fool you: Puerto Ricans love to dress up.
 They love bright colors and dramatic makeup and sleek hair.
 And they are very confident in their bodies as well.

-4 – What to Wear for a Photoshoot
+4 – Summer Wear

 There are so many beautiful sights to see in Puerto Rico, and we’ve already talked about some of what Old San Juan offers.
 With so much beauty and culture, you’ll want to take advantage and get as many pictures as you can!
 That’s why I recommend dressing up one day and doing a full-blown photoshoot.
 Whether you have a friend snap pictures on their iPhone or you get a bona-fide photographer, take the opportunity to have fun with your wardrobe and accessories.